wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

    ```

-   {% include note.html content="The values that we pass as `categoriesToFetch` are not the same as displayed in the Operations for Applications UI." %}
+   {% include note.html content="The values that we pass as `categoriesToFetch` are not the same as the ones displayed in the Operations for Applications UI." %}

 1. In the REST API documentation UI, click the `PUT /api/v2/cloudintegration/{id}` request.
-1. Under **Parameters**, in the **id** text box enter the ID of the integration that you copied.
+1. Under **Parameters**, in the **id** text box enter the ID of the integration that you want to update.
-1. In **Edit Value** text box enter the edited response body with the updated categories to fetch and the service refresh rate.
+1. In **Edit Value** text box enter the edited response body with the updated categories to fetch and the new service refresh rate.
 1. Click **Execute**.
 1. Verify that the response returns `200` status code to indicate that the update was successful.